mchlol/next-game-list/README.md

 Performing a search takes the user to `/search?searchQuery=game`.

-For viewing a game, I have the file `[slug].js` which is routed to from the view button on a game on the search results page (or the lists page).
+For viewing a game, I have a dynamic route using the file `[slug].js` which is routed to from the view button on a game on the search results page (or the lists page).

 Within the `map` through the game objects: